2025 Sumy airstrike: International

 The missile strike prompted harsh condemnation from multiple international figures.
-Kaja Kallas, chief diplomat and foreign policy chief of the European Union, described the attack as a "horrific example of Russia intensifying attacks while Ukraine has accepted an unconditional ceasefire".
-President of the European Commission Ursula von der Leyen stated that "Russian cruelty struck again," in a post on X, and characterized the attack as "barbaric" and a "grim reminder" of Russia being the sole aggressor in the war.
+Kaja Kallas, chief diplomat and foreign policy chief of the European Union, described the attack as a "horrific example of Russia intensifying attacks while Ukraine has accepted an unconditional ceasefire."
+President of the European Commission Ursula von der Leyen stated that "Russian cruelty struck again" in a post on X and characterized the attack as "barbaric" and a "grim reminder" of Russia being the sole aggressor in the war.
 She emphasized that Europe stood with Ukraine and with Ukrainian President Zelenskyy.

 French President Emmanuel Macron urged "strong measures" to enforce a ceasefire.
 Macron said: "Everyone knows it is Russia alone that wants this war."
-British Prime Minister Keir Starmer condemned "Russia’s horrific attacks on civilians" and said Russian President Vladimir Putin must agree "to a full and immediate ceasefire without conditions".
-Matthias Schmale, the United Nations Humanitarian Coordinator for Ukraine, issued a statement condemning the strike "in the strongest possible terms" and emphasized that international humanitarian law expressly prohibits strikes against "civilians and civilian infrastructure".
-Germany's chancellor-in-waiting Friedrich Merz condemned the attack and accused Vladimir Putin of committing a "war crime".
-Merz said that "Our willingness to discuss with him is interpreted not as a serious offer to make peace, but as weakness."
+British Prime Minister Keir Starmer condemned "Russia’s horrific attacks on civilians" and said Russian President Vladimir Putin must agree "to a full and immediate ceasefire without conditions."
+Matthias Schmale, the United Nations Humanitarian Coordinator for Ukraine, issued a statement condemning the strike "in the strongest possible terms" and emphasized that international humanitarian law expressly prohibits strikes against "civilians and civilian infrastructure."
+Germany's chancellor-in-waiting Friedrich Merz condemned the attack and accused Vladimir Putin of committing a "war crime."
+Merz said that: "Our willingness to discuss with him is interpreted not as a serious offer to make peace, but as weakness."

-Polish Prime Minister Donald Tusk called the attacks "Bloody Palm Sunday", while the Polish Ministry of Foreign Affairs issued a statement which "condemned Russia's barbaric missile strike on Sumy".
+Polish Prime Minister Donald Tusk called the attacks "Bloody Palm Sunday," while the Polish Ministry of Foreign Affairs issued a statement that "condemned Russia's barbaric missile strike on Sumy."

 Finnish president Alexander Stubb called for increased sanctions targeting Russia, describing the nation as having no regard for humanitarian law or international law.
 Moldovan president Maia Sandu urged Ukrainian allies to provide the nation greater air defense, emphasizing that Russia had "no justification for such evil" and that it must face accountability.
-Estonian prime minister Kristen Michal stated that the attack proved that Russia's goal was to "erase Ukraine", and demanded further aid for Ukraine along with greater pressure against Russia.
+Estonian prime minister Kristen Michal stated that the attack proved that Russia's goal was to "erase Ukraine," and demanded further aid for Ukraine along with greater pressure against Russia.

-Keith Kellogg, U.S. President Donald Trump's special envoy for Ukraine, condemned the strike and said it crossed "any line of decency".
-Trump called the attack "a horrible thing", said "I was told they made a big mistake", and additionally blamed Zelenskyy for "letting the war start".
-US Secretary of State Marco Rubio expressed condolences to the victims of the "horrifying Russian missile attack".
+Keith Kellogg, U.S. President Donald Trump's special envoy for Ukraine, condemned the strike and said it crossed "any line of decency."
+Trump called the attack "a horrible thing," said "I was told they made a big mistake," and additionally blamed Zelenskyy for "letting the war start."
+US Secretary of State Marco Rubio expressed condolences to the victims of the "horrifying Russian missile attack."

 Israel expressed its deepest condolences to Ukraine and "the families who lost their loved ones in the recent Russian attack in Sumy."

 UN Secretary-General Antonio Guterres was "deeply alarmed and shocked" by the attack.
 The UN chief's spokesman Stephane Dujarric recalled that "attacks against civilians and civilian objects are prohibited under international humanitarian law."